 - Music Matters – original and/or contemporary music suitable for a range of spaces

 It’s important to note that the outcomes of Showcase Victoria are many and varied, and not always immediate.
 Aside from valuable relationship-building and professional development opportunities, outcomes may include state and/or national touring with tour coordinators such as Regional Arts Victoria, direct approaches from venues and programmers, one-off engagements, opportunities and ideas for future collaborations and independent tour-coordination.

 Following the event itself, all attendees are surveyed with venues and programmers being asked to indicate interest in works they are considering for their programs and in which months and years.
 This interest is not a firm commitment but provides valuable information for producers and tour coordinators around the viability of touring the work.
 All program participants are supplied with the names and contact details of these interested venues and you are encouraged to make contact to further develop relationships no matter what the initial outcomes.

-For the first time in 2019, we will be running a post-Showcase Victoria Tour Planning Workshop to talk about the viability of touring your work and to introduce you to a variety of tour co-ordinators and help plan your next steps.
-This free event will take place on 17 June, 1pm – 4pm at the Malthouse Theatre.
+We will be running a post-Showcase Victoria Tour Planning Workshop to talk about the viability of touring your work and to introduce you to a variety of tour co-ordinators and help plan your next steps.
+This free event will take place on 11 June, 1pm – 4pm.
 More info about this will be sent to you over the coming months.